 TERM ACRONYM or ABBREVIATION DEFINITION Bagley-Keene Open Meeting Act - Provisions of the public meetings law governing state agencies CalHR CalHR The California Department of Human Resources is the agency responsible for issues related to employee salaries and benefits, job classifications, civil rights, training, exams, recruitment and retention.
 Department of Insurance CDI or Department The California Department of Insurance is the regulatory agency tasked with protecting consumers, overseeing the insurance industry, enforcing the states' insurance laws, as well as exercising authority over how insurers and licensees conduct business in California.
 CDI is responsible for overseeing insurer solvency, licensing agents and brokers, producing market product reviews, resolving consumer complaints, and investigating & prosecuting insurance fraud.
 Senior Investment Officer - An individual who serves as the leader of CDI's COIN Program, with oversight over program administration, strategic planning, and coordination of meetings.
 S/he is responsible for the day to day operations of the COIN Program.
-COIN Program The California Organized Investment Network (COIN) shall serve as a national model to provide leadership in increasing insurance industry investment in underserved and rural communities throughout California.
-To guide insurers on making safe and sound investments that yield environmental benefits throughout California and/or social benefits within the State's underserved Statute - communities.
-A law passed by the California legislature
+COIN Program Vision and Mission The California Organized Investment Network (COIN) shall serve as a national model to provide leadership in increasing insurance industry investment in underserved and rural communities throughout California. benefits throughout California and/or social benefits within the State's underserved communities.
+Statute - A law passed by the California legislature